 You’ve built your website, launched your campaigns and met your revenue goals.
-Great start, but the reality of pay-per-click (PPC) advertising means that you’re just beginning.
-In order to maintain performance, it’s important to perform ongoing maintenance on your campaigns.
-We’ll show you how.
+That’s a really great start, yet the reality of pay-per-click (PPC) advertising means that you’re just getting started.
+If you want to maximize your website’s performance, it’s going to take ongoing, data driven, adjustments to your campaigns.

-First is targeting of your ideal customer.
-In search, are we targeting the right keyword phrases that your ideal customer is using to search?
-In Display & Remarketing, targeting is about the placements.
+First is targeting your ideal customer.
+Are we targeting the right keyword phrases that your ideal customer is using to search?

 The most common reason Google will withhold impressions for a given ad is because of budget restrictions.
-Based on traffic patterns, Google will pace your ads throughout the day to prevent your budget from being eaten up too early.
-If you are meeting your budget each day and you don’t have your ad delivery settings set correctly (set to accelerated, not standard), this is a good indication you are being restricted due to budget.
+Based on traffic patterns, Google will pace your ads throughout the day to prevent your budget from being eaten up too quickly.
+If you are meeting your budget each day and you don’t have your ad delivery settings set correctly (set to accelerated, not standard), this is a good indication that you’re being restricted due to budget.

 2. Creating A Compelling Offer

 Do you have a compelling offer that helps you stand out from all of the competitors that are targeting the same prospects?

 This isn’t always about an actual “offer” like 10% off, but more what is the value proposition that you are trying to push.
 This is about more than just the ad copy you write, it’s about defining the value proposition your company has.
 You have to do your homework, review competitor offers, and then craft an irresistible offer that makes sense for your business.

 Without a compelling offer, your ads will be overlooked by your prospective customers which leads to poor quality scores, less impression share, and higher costs for our keywords.
 This is something you have to do, not just on the front end of building and launching, but as a part of your optimization processes.
 Does your message match the market and is it more attractive than your competitors’ offers?
 The key here is to test different offers.
 All the AdWords specific tips and tricks in the world are useless if you’re running ads with a stale offer.